|

 The classification of the degree is based on the degree program - not

 merely the degree title.
-The Classification of Instructional
+The CIP Code determines the program

 Employer Requirements